M66B/FairEmail/docs/FAQ-da-rDK.md

 Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
 In the context of FairEmail, a folder is a class.
 So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 You can enable message classification in the miscellaneous settings.
-This will enable 'learning' mode only.
-The classifier will 'learn' from new messages in the inbox and spam folder by default.
-The folder property *Classify new messages in this folder* will enable or disable 'learning' mode for a folder.
-You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.
+Dette aktiverer kun indlæringstilstand.
+Klassifikatoren vil som standard 'lære' af nye beskeder i indbakken og Spam-mappen.
+Mappeegenskaben *Klassificér nye beskeder i denne mappe* vil aktivere eller deaktivere 'indlæringstilstand' for en mappe.
+Lokale beskeder kan ryddes (langt tryk på en kontos mappe i mappelisten) og herefter gensynkroniseres for at klassificere beskederne.

-Each folder has an option *Automatically move classified messages to this folder* ('auto classification' for short).
+Hver mappe har indstillingen *Flyt automatisk klassificerede beskeder til denne mappe* ('auto-klassificering', kort sagt).
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

 The option *Use local spam filter* in the report spam dialog will turn on message classification in the miscellaneous settings and auto classification for the spam folder.
 Please understand that this is not a replacement for the spam filter of the email server and can result in [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).
 See also [this FAQ](#user-content-faq92).